chanzler/nominatim-docker/README.md

 2. Initialize Nominatim Database

+Default data is germany.osm.pbf.
+To import different data read on.

-Please note that initialization may take a while, depending on the amount of data you want to import.
+Please note that initialization may take a while, depending on the amount of data you want to import (took 3 days on my server for germany).

     docker run -d -v data:/var/lib/postgresql/10/main -e NOMINATIM_MODE=CREATE --name nominatim-create nominatim